tapsellorg/TapsellDocument/src/jekyll/docs/plus-sdk/android/adnetworks-test-en.md

 ### AdZones

-For every Adnetwork and any Ad use the Following ZoneIDs for requisition and showing Ad.
-At the moment only the following Ad Type are usable.
+For every Adnetwork and any Ad use the Following ZoneIDs for request and show Ad.
+At the moment only the following AdTypes/adNetworks are usable.

 |        Ad Network      |              Ad Type              |ZoneId
 |:------------:|:----------------------------:|:----------------------------:|